raymondji/commitstack/README.md

 - It's not clear how to push all branches in a stack except listing them out individually.
 - Once you've pushed your branches, you also need to manually set the target branches on Gitlab/Github.
 If you want to give reviewers context about other PRs in the stack, that's manual too.

-You can make things better with a lot of [git fu and custom git aliases](https://www.codetinkerer.com/2023/10/01/stacked-branches-with-vanilla-git.html), which I did too for a long time.
-Some things were still hard to automate, and eventually I rewrote my aliases/scripts into `git stack`.
+One way to improve things is to adopt a lot of [custom git aliases and shell scripts](https://www.codetinkerer.com/2023/10/01/stacked-branches-with-vanilla-git.html).
+I did that for a long time, but some things were still hard to automate robustly.

 ## Why `git stack`?